 Should a non-employee on District property demonstrate or threaten violent behavior, he/she may be subject to criminal prosecution.

-Should an employee, during working hours, demonstrate or threaten violent behavior he/she may be subject to disciplinary action.
+Should an employee, during working hours, demonstrate or threaten violent behavior he/she may be subject to disciplinary action up to and including termination.

 The following actions are considered violent acts:

-Striking, punching, slapping, or assaulting another person.
+Striking, punching, slapping, or assaulting or attempting to assault another person.

 Fighting or challenging another person to fight.